AI-driven design automation: Analog and mixed signal design

 AI methods are increasingly used in the complex field of analog and mixed signal circuit design.
 They help choose the circuit structure, determine the size of components, and automate the layout steps.
 AI models, including Variational Autoencoders (VAEs) and RL, help explore and create new circuit structures.
 For instance, graph embeddings can be used to optimize the structure of operational amplifiers.
 Machine learning can generate substitute models that allow fast performance estimates for component sizing, while RL directly optimizes the component parameters.

 Test, manufacturing and yield optimization

 AI can also help in the stages after the silicon was first manufactured.
 This includes testing, design for manufacturability (DFM), and improving the production yield.
-In lithography, AI models like CNNs and GANs are used for SRAF generation (e.g., GAN SRAF) and OPC (e.g., GAN OPC) to improve the amount of successfully produced chips.
-AI also predicts lithography problems from the layout, known as hotspots.
-For tuning the broader design flow for manufacturing, FIST uses tree based methods to select parameters.
+In lithography, AI models like CNNs and GANs are used for SRAF generation (e.g., GAN SRAF) and OPC (e.g., GAN OPC) to improve the yield of chips.
+AI also predicts lithography problems, known as hotspots, from the layout.
+For tuning the broader design flow for manufacturing, the tool FIST uses tree based methods to select parameters.